andrewbaillie/andrewbaillie/README.md

 ## Hi there 👋, I'm Andrew

-A Senior Software Engineer working with [@bbc](https://www.github.com/bbc) on Alexa skills and Synthetic Media.
-If you want to chat, get me on [LinkedIn](https://www.linkedin.com/in/andrew-baillie-3b50b239/).
+A Senior Software Engineer who previsouly worked with [@bbc](https://www.github.com/bbc) on Alexa skills and Synthetic Media.

-### I’m currently working on:
+### At the BBC I worked on:

 - The [Interactive News](https://www.amazon.co.uk/dp/B0957KX2C4) skill on Alexa devices
 - Synthetic media including: